keedio/keedio-shaded-parent/README.md

 ## Keedio Shaded Parent

-Common maven parent for all thos projects requiring maven shade plugin to automatically relocate all dependencies.
+Common maven parent for all those projects requiring maven shade plugin to automatically relocate all dependencies.

 ### Usage
 Add the following parent to your project: